-This article is only for clients who are enrolled with the Orders2me Native Mobile Apps add-on.
+This article is only for clients who are enrolled with the Orders2me Mobile Apps.

 This permissions issue is fairly common from users who aren't familiar with the functionality of apps, so it's often disconcerting to them when they see all the capabilities listed in a way that implies a breach of privacy.